 - 12. The issue price and amount of Notes to be issued under the Programme will be determined, before filing of the relevant Final Terms of each Tranche, by the relevant Issuer, the Guarantors and the Dealer(s) at the time of issue in accordance with prevailing market conditions. - 13.
 Certain of the Dealers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services to, the Obligors and their affiliates in the ordinary course of business.

-REGISTERED OFFICE OF B.A.T.
-International Finance p.l.c.
+REGISTERED OFFICE OF

+B.A.T.
+International Finance p.I.c.
+British American Tobacco Holdings (The ritish American Tobacco Holdings (The Netherlands) B.V.

 Globe House 4 Temple Place London WC2R 2PG United Kingdom